 Keeping a close eye on your credit score will help you spot and correct any mistakes and alert you to identity fraud.

-Members can make unlimited credit score searches using CreditView, our free-to-members credit score checker.
-If errors appear on your report, you can contest and rectify them, to improve your credit score.
+Remember, if errors appear on your report, you can contest and rectify them, to improve your credit score.

 8. Don't make too many applications